Two Major Author Homes in Western Georgia: Carson McCullers and Erskine Caldwell

 Carson McCullers Center for Writers and Musicians

 Carson McCullers (1917-1967) grew up in the house at 1519 Stark Avenue, which is now open to the public and is situated in the midtown historic district of Columbus.
-Read a short biography of this classic author here: britannica.com/biography/Carson-McCullers.
+Read a short biography of this classic author here at mccullerscenter.org and at britannica.com/biography/Carson-McCullers.

-Columbus, Georgia, is a playground for the arts, entertainment and outdoor recreation in a natural wonderland.
-The fact that you can visit the historic childhood home of a classic author there adds an extra level of distinction.
-The population of Columbus is approximately 198,000.
+Columbus, Georgia, is a playground for the arts, entertainment, and outdoor recreation in a natural wonderland.
+The fact that you can visit the historic childhood home of a classic author in this midsize town adds an extra level of distinction and intrigue.

 Erskine Caldwell Museum